bakshirajeev/test-Site/visual-pcf/README.md

 - Heatmap (matrix)
 - Line chart

-The control uses a dataset input for label/value pairs and an input property `visualType` to choose the desired visual.
+The control uses a dataset input for `label`/`value` pairs and an input property `visualType` to choose the desired visual.
+A small example dataset is provided in [`sample-data.csv`](./sample-data.csv) to illustrate the expected column names.

 This is a skeleton implementation intended for demonstration purposes.